Traffic Engineering and Operations Division

 The Traffic Engineering Division maintains the traffic signals and streetlights in the City of Orange.

 The Traffic Engineering Division conducts a street light check every other week to locate and repair any malfunctioning street lights.
-If you notice a street light that is not working properly, please fill out the Street Light Repair Request Form to report problems.
-After you have completed the form, you can print and submit your form electronically.
+Use Orange 24/7 to report a street light that is not working properly.

 Traffic Management Center (TMC)